 Pacific Rim ministers meet in Hanoi, seek to revive TPP

-Vietnamese Prime Minister Nguyen Xuan Phuc, center in front row, ministers and officials pose for a group photo, at the Asia-Pacific Economic Cooperation (APEC) Trade ministerial meeting in Hanoi, Vietnam Saturday, May 20, 2017.
-(AP Photo/Hau Dinh)
+Vietnamese Prime Minister Nguyen Xuan Phuc, centre in front row, ministers and officials pose for a group photo, at the Asia-Pacific Economic Cooperation (APEC) Trade ministerial meeting in Hanoi, Vietnam on Saturday, May 20, 2017.
+(AP / Hau Dinh)

 The Associated Press